robertorosero/pyhtonmig/Doc/library/datetime.rst

 (4)
    -*timedelta.max* is not representable as a :class:`timedelta` object.

+(5)
+  String representations of :class:`timedelta` objects are normalized similarly to their internal representation.
+This leads to somewhat unusual results for negative timedeltas.
+For example:

+  >>> timedelta(hours=-5)
+  datetime.timedelta(-1, 68400)
+  >>> print(_)
+  -1 day, 19:00:00

 In addition to the operations listed above :class:`timedelta` objects support certain additions and subtractions with :class:`date` and :class:`datetime` objects (see below).

-.. versionadded:: 3.2
+.. versionchanged:: 3.2
    Floor division and true division of a :class:`timedelta` object by another :class:`timedelta` object are now supported, as are remainder operations and the :func:`divmod` function.
 True division and multiplication of a :class:`timedelta` object by a :class:`float` object are now supported.

 Comparisons of :class:`timedelta` objects are supported with the